Instawork/hyperview/website/blog/2025-08-01-Out-with-the-old.md

 - **Backward Compatibility**: Existing code continues to work while you migrate to the new APIs
 - **Better Documentation**: Cleaner API surface makes it easier to understand what's available

 ## What's Next

-This modernization effort sets the foundation for exciting developments ahead.
-With legacy code removed and APIs streamlined, our team can focus on innovation rather than maintenance.

 **For developers using Hyperview:**
 1. Consider updating your imports to use the new public API for better TypeScript support